-The company that installed the environmental system informed them that data recording portion of the system could not be repaired.
+The company that installed the environmental system informed them that the data-recording portion of the system could not be repaired.
 "To correct the problem, we were faced with purchasing a whole new system that we could not afford," said Le.
-"What’s more, a new system was not necessary since the climate control portion was functioning perfectly.
+"What’s more, a new system was not necessary since the climate-control portion was functioning perfectly.
 At the time, the building maintenance staff had no choice but to manually record temp and RH data every two weeks to begin building up years of data history."

 The BLE loggers provide the Hunter Museum with a number of advantages.

 First, they eliminate the time and costs associated with manual data collection, and collect data when and where it is needed.
 And, they provide audible and visual alarms to notify staff of potential problems so corrective actions can be taken immediately.

 "We have to keep every data record and monitor any extreme changes,” said Slowikowski.
 "If there's a paper buckle or a ripple, we can narrow down the cause with the assistance of the HOBO.”

 When one of the museum’s glass sculptures began to develop a small crack, she explained, one of the loggers was strapped directly onto its pedestal.
 The registrars used data from the logger to prove that current environmental conditions for the sculpture were in standard ranges, and the crack was most likely caused by an inherent flaw.
 The museum was able to document the analysis and provide detailed measurement readings to use in considering the cause and repair of the crack.